Towards Automated Identification of Violation Symptoms of Architecture Erosion: Acknowledgements

 \section{Acknowledgements}

-We would like to thank all the practitioners who participated in our survey and interviews.
-This work has been partially supported by the National Natural Science Foundation of China (NSFC) with Grant No. 62172311.
+We would like to thank all the practitioners who participated in our survey, interviews, and controlled experiments.
+This work has been partially supported by the National Natural Science Foundation of China (NSFC) with Grant No. 92582203 and 62402348.